Tuesday, June 04, 2019

 You could go back 3,500 odd years to Shamhat of the Temple of Ishtar, "one of the priestesses who give their bodies to any man in honor of the goddess" (1) who is sent into the woods seduce the hairy pre-Flood Bigfoot-style Enkidu in the Sumerian saga of Gilgamesh or 2,100 years into the future, for a hippie version of the same character, an Earth ambassador of love and sexual manipulation, played with perfect wide-eyed guilelessness by Jane Fonda bedding a hairy guy who saves her life by flogging wild children.
 Either way, as long as we're not stuck in this drag of a now, when all (straight) sex onscreen consists joyless smash cut rutting (in HBO/AMC doggy style), maybe sex can be saved.

 Conceived by Jean-Claude Forest, director Roger Vadim, and co-writer Terry Southern, even the liberated sex in Barbarella comes with its caveats: People on Earth only make love with exaltation transference pills, pressing hands together "for one minute or until full rapport is achieved," but only if their "psychocardiagrams are in perfect confluence."
 The liberated Earth people now regard weapons as strictly ancient history: all conflicts are resolved with sex and love.
 Luckily, Earth's representative in sexual potency, its ambassador for love's forgiving, aligning, transformative power in the galaxy, is Barbarella.
-A virgin in the 'real' physical realm, she tells her first would-be lover, a Enkidu-style hirsute stude --'the Catchman of the Ice and Forests of Weir" (Uggo Tozzi) -- that "(physical sex) was proven to be distracting and a danger to maximum efficiency."
+A virgin in the 'real' physical realm, she tells her first would-be lover, the "Catchman of the Ice and Forests of Weir," an Enkidu-style hirsute wildman (Uggo Tozzi) -- that "[physical sex] was proven to be distracting and a danger to maximum efficiency."
 Her eyes widening just a little bit with fear she adds "besides it was pointless to continue if better means of ego support and self esteem were made available!"

-Though usually letter perfect, this impossibly nubile and gorgeous Fonda occasionally lapses into a vaguely scolding put-on of innocence that hints at her future North Vietnam exploits, as when the "rotating president of the sun system" president (Claude Dauphin wearing a black boa and talking at her naked breasts) teleports her some spacey weaponry for her mission: "A weapon?
+Though usually letter perfect, even while so young and impossibly nubile, Fonda occasionally lapses into a vaguely scolding put-on of innocence that hints at her future North Vietnam exploits.
+When the "rotating president of the sun system"(Claude Dauphin wearing a black boa and talking at her naked breasts) teleports over some space weapons for her mission, she seems quite judgmental ("A weapon?
 What would anyone want with a weapon?
-The galaxy has been pacified for centuries!"
-Noting that the Tau Ceti system might "still be living in a state of erotic irresponsibility" it's pretty clear that--for Vadim, for the French, and certainly for ex-pats Fonda and Terry Southern, mainstream bourgeois America has replaced sex with firearms.
-But really, man, what's so loving about judging them for it?
+The galaxy has been pacified for centuries!")
+Noting that the Tau Ceti system might "still be living in a state of erotic irresponsibility" it's pretty clear that--in the eyes of the French, and certainly for ex-pats Fonda and Terry Southern--'ugly tourist' America has replaced sex with firearms.
+Guns are all over kids' shows, sex and nudity obliterated) But really, man, what's so loving about judging ugly America for its ugliness.
+As our current political nightmare reveals, you can't fight hate with hate--hate always wins.
+But if you can fight with love, you can shake Valhalla with a little virgin pinky.

 Maybe to understand it, you have to have done powerful psychedelics while young enough to handle the accelerated heart rate and in a scene full of supportive friends, all cool and non-creepy and on the same page.
 Did you feel the tongs of a glorious expansion of the parameters of self so that "you" were no longer just 'your' body, but the entirety of the scene and felt your energy widen from a trickle to a flood?
 You belonged at long last - to the world!
 People changed around you.
 Frowns turned upside down with a simple wave.
 You were a positive charge changing the current of the world!